Floor Tape and Vinyl Labels Whips Maintenance Room Into Shape

 When it came time to put the items back in their spots, or rather their new places, we wanted to develop a better system than before.
 The name of the game was labeling – giving everything a designated place so that there was no confusion as to where things should be when you needed them, and where they should be put back when you’re done.

 Next, we needed to address all of the moving and rolling stations and carts that had previously been all over the room.
-We took floor tape (which can be found here) in a color that corresponded to the color of the toolbox or container, and then we made visual boxes on the ground for where each bin or toolbox should be located.
+We took floor tape in a color that corresponded to the color of the toolbox or container, and then we made visual boxes on the ground for where each bin or toolbox should be located.
 Afterward, everything had a space and it was easy to see when something should be put away (instead of left in the middle of the floor) because of its empty box.
 We used the same strategy for pallets and anything else that would take up ground space.
 If you have more items than colors, make categories of items (toolboxes stay in red squares, moving cabinets go on green ones, etc.).

 Another big area that needed labeling were the toolbox drawers to help specify what tools were in each drawer.
 This helped the maintenance employees to easily identify their tools.
 We also labeled the screw, nut, and bolt tray area.
 There were over 30 different bins, and only a handful of them had legible labels.
 We quickly whipped up some vinyl labels with the size of each screw so that workers could easily find what they were looking for instead of having to memorize placements or visually glance over each bin until arriving at the right one.